Diving into D-STAR – 1

 When I first dove into D-STAR, I knew nearly nothing about digital voice and quickly found myself drowning in a big bowl of bewilderingly murky information soup.
-So if it's so bewildering, why even bother?
+If it's so bewildering, why even bother?

 Of course, the real goal isn't to just listen but to actually chat with people.
 This is the story of how I got there.